-Hepatitis C symptoms are often associated with liver damage or abdominal pain due to liver damage.
-Although these are the most commonly recognized symptoms, there are some other common symptoms that may also be indicative of a hepatitis C infection.
+Hepatitis C is often associated with liver damage, or abdominal pain due to liver damage.
+Although these are common symptoms, there are some other symptoms that may also be indicative of a hepatitis C infection.
 These include jaundice (the yellowing of the skin and whites of the eyes), dark urine, light-coloring of the stool, an increase in fatigue, or one or more skin rashes.
-These rashes are not contagious as they are symptoms of the hepatitis C virus.
+These rashes are not contagious.
 However, it is always recommended that anyone with any open wound try to prevent it from touching others, largely due to the attempt to prevent infection of the wound via external contaminants.

-The most common skin rash related to hepatitis C (hep C) is called urticaria.
-This occurs when the body is trying to fight off the hep C infection on its own (before any medical treatment is provided).
-The rash is typically itchy and widespread, which means it might be on numerous and various places on the body.
-The rash is red and might lead to skin swelling, which can occur in rounds that last for many hours; it might even appear to be an allergic reaction.
+A common skin rash related to hepatitis C is called urticaria.
+This often occurs when the body is trying to fight off the hep C infection on its own (before any medical treatment is provided).
+The rash is typically itchy and widespread, which means it might be on numerous places on the body.
+The rash is typically red and might lead to skin swelling, which can last for many hours.
+It might even look like an allergic reaction.

-Sometimes, there is no rash or itching sensation, but the skin is instead showing generalized symptoms of liver problems.
+Sometimes, there is no rash or itching sensation, but the skin is showing generalized symptoms of liver problems.
 This state of damage can cause symptoms to appear on the skin.
-These are a different type of skin appearance than urticaria.
-This may or may not be red, it is often itchy, but it tends to be in one spot (unlike urticaria, which can be in many places at once).
-In addition, this may give the impression to be “spider vein-like” in appearance or look like brown or dry skin patches.
+Some of these symptoms include general redness, red spots, or brown or dry patches.

 What do I do if I have one or more of these rashes?